2027 UPCOMING BOARD NOMINATIONS

 Serve NCECA’s membership by advocating for student concerns.

-Promote calls for conference and year-round student programming and student feedback programming.
+Promote calls for conference, year-round student programming and student feedback programming.

-Provide support and guidance for the NCECA Juried Student Exhibition (NJSE) in concert with the Exhibitions Director, including the following: Identifies qualified jurors, solicits donations of awards, represents NCECA, presents awards at the NJSE reception, and provides support to the venue as needed.
+Provide support and guidance for the NCECA Juried Student Exhibition (NJSE) in concert with the Exhibitions Director, to include the following: identifies qualified jurors, solicits donations of awards, represents NCECA, presents awards at the NJSE reception, and provides support to the venue as needed.

 Coordinate student initiatives and programming by reviewing proposals, presenter, and feedback mentor qualifications.